Casual Dining Limited, trading as La Tasca, (“we”, “our”, “us” “the Group”) is committed to protecting and respecting your privacy.

 - The right to rectification: If any of the personal information we hold about you is inaccurate or out of date, you may ask us to correct it.

 - The right to object: You have the right to ask us not to process your personal data for marketing purposes, in particular where we have used consent as the lawful basis for processing.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
-You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
-You can also exercise the right at any time by emailing firstname.lastname@example.org.
+You can exercise your right to prevent such processing by emailing firstname.lastname@example.org.

 - The right to erasure: This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
 You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing, where we may have processed your information unlawfully or where we are required to erase your personal data to comply with the law.
 Note, however, that we may not always be able to comply with your erasure request for specific legal reasons.
 Right to erasure does not apply in the following scenarios (i) when the lawful basis for processing the data is ‘legal obligation’; (ii) For the establishment, exercise or defence of legal claims’.

 - The right to restrict processing: This enables you to ask us to suspend the processing of your personal data in the following scenarios: (i) if our use of the data is unlawful but you do not want us to erase it, (ii) you have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it, or (iii) where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims.